bharadwajkarnati/Healthcare-Intelligence-System/README.md

 ## Design Decisions

 ### Why PySpark + PyTorch Hybrid Architecture?
-Medical imaging and NLP models require GPU-bound deep learning inference, which is inherently single-node.
-PySpark orchestrates the data pipeline, metadata, and tabular ML, while PyTorch handles the deep learning components on the driver node.
-This reflects production healthcare AI systems (e.g., Google Health's architecture).
+GPU-dependent deep learning workloads in medical imaging and NLP are typically executed on a single node.
+PySpark manages distributed data pipelines and tabular processing, while PyTorch handles deep learning inference on the driver node.
+This hybrid architecture reflects real-world healthcare AI system design, as seen in Google Health. (e.g., Google Health's architecture).

 ### Why Late Fusion over Early Fusion?
 Each data modality has different dimensionality, noise characteristics, and missingness patterns.
 Late fusion allows specialized models to operate on native representations, while the meta-learner adaptively weights modalities.
 This is also more clinically interpretable.